tydelgado98/team-gen/README.md

   (https://img.shields.io/badge/license-mit-blue)
   ## Description

-  - It makes the process of the readme that much easier..
+  - We can make simple yet clean html cards based on the users input on salary, name of worker, office number, and id.

   ## Installation